parchakeavinash/Netflix_SQL_Project/README.md

 #### Objective: Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

 ## Findings and Conclusion
-**Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.**
+i **Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.** ii **Common Ratings: Insights into the most common ratings provide an understanding of the content's target audience.** iii **Geographical Insights: The top countries and the average content releases by India highlight regional content distribution.** iv **Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.**

+### This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.